dougeby/IntuneDocs/intune-azure/enroll-devices/enroll-ios-devices-with-apple-configurator-and-direct-enrollment.md

 ---
 # required metadata

-title: iOS direct enrollment with Apple Configurator | Intune Azure preview | Microsoft Docs
+title: Enroll iOS device with Apple Configurator and direct enrollment | Intune Azure preview | Microsoft Docs
 description: "Intune Azure preview: Learn how to use the Apple Configurator to enroll corporate-owned iOS devices with direct enrollment."
 keywords:
 author: staciebarker